Clavo Huasca Summary

 Clavo huasca is also great for inflammation and has several mechanisms for inhibiting the inflammatory process.
 It is useful for both acute and chronic inflammation through separate pathways.

-Eugenil can be an irritant in concentrated form.
-Caution is adviced with clavo huasca essential oil.
+Eugenol can be an irritant in concentrated form.
+Caution is advised with clavo huasca essential oil.